Skip to main content

 In November 2025, I hosted the CPA Ontario Not-for-Profit Conference.
 The theme was Resilient Futures, and over eight hours and seven speakers — covering economic uncertainty, AI adoption, cybersecurity, fundraising, governance, audit practice, and front-line service delivery — a single thread connected every session.

-The organizations that will thrive are the ones actively engineering their resilience, rather than waiting for it to arrive.
+The organisations that will thrive are the ones actively engineering their resilience.
 Every speaker framed the challenge differently.
 All of them pointed to the same underlying problem.

 The conference rated 9.1 out of 10.
 The room was full of practitioners who care deeply about this work.
 And the sharpest thing I left with was not about any single topic — it was about the gap between knowing what needs to be built and actually building it.